Agree with our rating?

 Low Overall Complaint Total

-We have located a handful of negative Quantum Merchant Services reviews on the usual consumer protection forums and beneath this review, some of which accuse the company of being a ripoff.
-These Quantum Merchant Services complaints mostly describe hidden fees, undisclosed terms, and poor service.
-If you have your own Quantum Merchant Services review to make, please do so in the comments below.
+We have identified a few negative reviews of Quantum Merchant Services on various consumer protection forums, with some customers alleging the company as a ripoff.
+Complaints mainly revolve around hidden fees, undisclosed terms, and subpar service quality.
+If you have your own feedback on Quantum Merchant Services, please share it in the comments below.

-We have not found any outstanding class-action lawsuits or FTC complaints filed against Quantum Merchant Services.
-Dissatisfied clients who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.
+No significant class-action lawsuits or FTC complaints have been found against Quantum Merchant Services.
+Clients seeking non-litigious resolutions with the company are advised to consider reporting any concerns to the relevant supervisory organizations.

 Quantum Merchant Services Customer Support Options

-Quantum’s website does not seem to offer a dedicated support line or email address, although it does list a general phone number.
-The low number of complaints against this company indicates a responsive customer service department, but it is also possible that the company’s customer support is provided by First Data (Fiserv).
-This could result in First Data, not Quantum, receiving the bulk of complaints registered by Quantum’s clients.
+Quantum’s website does not appear to have a dedicated support line or email address listed, although a general phone number is provided.
+The limited number of complaints against this company suggests a responsive customer service department, but it is possible that customer support may be handled by First Data (Fiserv), potentially leading to the bulk of complaints being directed at First Data rather than Quantum.

 Quantum Merchant Services Customer Service Number